Progressive-Victory/client/README.md

 yarn add @progressive-victory/client
 ```

-The client has a builting interation handler. and does not need the `interactionCreate` event to be added.
+The client has a built-in interaction handler. and does not need the `interactionCreate` event to be added.
 The Client Does **NOT** support refix commands

 ## Files setup